Compatibility degree of cluster complexes: exchangeability property for three classes of cluster algebras

 \subsection{Acyclic cluster algebras of skew-symmetric type}

-This subsection aims to establish Conjecture~\ref{f-exchangeability2} for acyclic cluster algebras of skew-symmetric type. \begin{theorem} Conjecture~\ref{f-exchangeability2} holds for cluster algebras of skew-symmetric type. \end{theorem} \begin{proof} According to \cite{CKLP}*{Corollary 5.5}, the exchange graph of a skew-symmetric cluster algebra only depends on its initial exchange matrix.
+This subsection aims to establish Conjecture~\ref{f-exchangeability2} for acyclic cluster algebras of skew-symmetric type. \begin{theorem} Conjecture~\ref{f-exchangeability2} holds for acyclic cluster algebras of skew-symmetric type. \end{theorem} \begin{proof} According to \cite{CKLP}*{Corollary 5.5}, the exchange graph of a skew-symmetric cluster algebra only depends on its initial exchange matrix.
 On the other hand, the definition of $f$-vectors does not depend on the coefficients.
-It suffices to prove this statement for acyclic skew-symmetric cluster algebra with principal coefficients.
+It suffices to prove this statement for acyclic skew-symmetric cluster algebras with principal coefficients.
+Furthermore, since a compatibility degree is not depend on the initial matrix (or quiver), we can assume the initial quiver $Q$ is acyclic.